Entering Germany Beyond Amazon: Why European Brands Should Look at Otto

 Key learnings

-• Otto is now structurally accessible to EU sellers.
+• Otto will become structurally accessible to EU sellers in 2026, country by country.

 • Fashion and Home remain core revenue drivers.